NethermindEth/horus-checker/README.md

 Horus also adds a trivial annotation (equivalent to `@pre True` and `@post True`) which is **always** verifiable to all unannotated functions, and so judgements for these will also be printed.

-An `empty: (...)` module and judgement is sometimes added to the output of a run.
-This indicates an empty segment.

 #### Why am I getting `Verified` when I expect `False`?